tobybreckon/bee-wi/README.txt

 - TEMPLATE.py

-Images of arrows to use with pathFollower.py have been included in the Arrows folder.
+Images of arrows to use with pathFollower.py have been included in the documentation folder under the subdirectory symbols.

 *** Contact ***